Tom Green County Transfer on Death Deed Form

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Tom Green County including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Tom Green County that you need to transfer you would only need to order our forms once for all of your properties in Tom Green County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Tom Green County you only need to order once.

 On September 1, 2015, owners of real property in Texas gained access to a useful estate planning tool: the statutory transfer on death deed (TODD).
 Modeled after the Uniform Real Property Transfer on Death Act and located at Chapter 14 of the Texas Estates Code, the Texas Real Property Transfer on Death Act governs the use of transfer on death deeds in the State of Texas.